Legal Advice for Compensation Insurance Claims & TPD Payouts

 Knowing what to do after a car accident impacts many factors, including your health and legal right to claim compensation.
 Learn how to recover from a car crash.

-Knowing What to Do After Car Accident is Vital
+Knowing What to Do After a Car Accident is Vital

-Knowing what to do after a car accident is vital to ensuring the safety of everyone involved and protecting your legal right to claim damages.
+Knowing what to do after a car accident in Queensland (including a minor car crash) is vital to protecting the safety of everyone involved and your legal right to claim damages for negligent driving.
 While it can be terrifying to be involved in a car accident, it can also cost you a lot of money, especially if you end up physically or mentally injured and taking time off work.

 Recent statistics from the Bureau of Infrastructure and Transport Research Economics show more than 1,000 people sadly pass away on Australian roads every year, and more than 10,000 people are seriously injured in road accidents every month.
 With stats like that, it is likely just a matter of time before the unexpected happens and you have a collision.

-Understanding your next steps following a motor vehicle crash helps ensure everyone is safe; you have the evidence you need to make a successful auto insurance claim, get back on the road faster, and claim compensation when the accident is not your fault.
+Understanding your next steps following a traffic crash helps ensure everyone is safe; you have the evidence you need to make a successful car insurance claim, get back on the road faster, and claim compensation when the accident is not your fault.

-Here are the seven steps following a car accident covered in our helpful guide:
+Here are the seven steps following a car accident:

 1. Stay calm and think clearly.